pallix/bobkonf2023-elixir-workshop/tapa_enumerables/README.md

 on demand, for example if we need to read a huge file and not load everything at once in memory (see https://hexdocs.pm/elixir/1.14.2/File.html#stream!/3).

-All Elixir collections implements the Enumerable protocol so the `Enum` module is valid for all of them, not only for lists!
+All Elixir collections implements the Enumerable protocol (a protocol is a bit like an interface in other languages) so the `Enum` module is valid for all of them, not only for lists!

-Do your language of choice offers a way to unify collections?
+Do your language of choice offers a way to unify collections under a common interface?
 Does it offer streams as part of the standard library or with an external library?

 </details>